 - Employer’s information: Phone # and address

-- Citizenship & Immigration Documents: If you are not a US citizen, you will need a citizenship certificate, immigration documents, refugee travel documents, green card, or other eligible status documents
+- Citizenship & Immigration Documents: If you are not a US citizen by birth, you will need a citizenship certificate, immigration documents, refugee travel documents, green card, or other eligible status documents

 3. How to Apply

 - Create an account — you will need an email address for this

 - You can complete your application and even select a plan online.
 You may be able to pay your first premium too.

 - Complete the application with the phone representative

 - The representative will tell you how much, if any, financial assistance you are eligible for and discuss the available plans.
 You can even select a plan over the phone.

 - Visit LocalHelp.HealthCare.gov to find free in-person help in your area.

 - Schedule an appointment with an enrollment assister, who will help you enroll.

 - Bring the documents listed above to your appointment.